HPE’s CEO lays out his technology vision

 Knorr: How long do you think it will be before you start seeing Kubernetes and containers on bare metal?

 Neri: It’s an interesting question.
 Many customers tell us it’s like going back to the future.
-It’s like we’re paying this tax on the virtualization layer.
+It’s like we’re paying this tax on the virtualisation layer.

 Knorr: Exactly.